McCoyGroup/Psience/docs/Psience/VPT2/Runner/VPTStateSpace.md

 - `degeneracy_specs`: `'auto' | list | dict`
-    >A specification of degeneracies, either as polyads, explicit groups of states, or parameters to a method.
+    >A specification of degeneracies, either as polyads, explicit groups of states, or parameters to a method. (see Details for more info)
 - `states`: `list | int`
     >A list of states or a number of quanta to target